xrdocs/design/_blogs/2023-05-26-service-assurance-a-guide-for-the-perplexed-part-two.md

 In 2008, [RFC 5357](https://datatracker.ietf.org/doc/html/rfc5357) introduced Two-Way Active Measurement Protocol (TWAMP) to extend OWAMP to allow for two-way and round-trip measurements (with or without clock synchronization).
 Because TWAMP defined multiple logical roles for session establishment, most vendors ended up implementing a simpler architecture, "TWAMP Light", that only needed a Sender and Responder.

-Unfortunately, TWAMP Light was only an appendix to RFC 5357 and not suffiently specified to prevent interoperability issues.
+Unfortunately, TWAMP Light was only an appendix to RFC 5357 and not sufficiently specified to prevent interoperability issues.
 Hence we have [RFC 8762](https://datatracker.ietf.org/doc/html/rfc8762), Simple Two Way Active Measurement Protocol (STAMP), which codified and extended TWAMP Light.
 STAMP is extensible and backwards compatible with TWAMP-Light, so hopefully it will stick around for a while.

 Other work is ongoing in the IETF to standardize STAMP extensions in order to leverage the forwarding capabilities of Segment Routing networks (sometimes called Segment Routing Performance Measurement or [SR-PM](https://datatracker.ietf.org/doc/draft-ietf-ippm-stamp-srpm/)).